 We recognize that the immigration process can be complex and that applicants, petitioners, and requestors are at risk of becoming victims of scams or fraud.
 We encourage you to use the information on this webpage to help safeguard your information and avoid becoming a victim.

-Don’t become a victim of immigration scams!
-If you need legal advice on immigration matters, make sure the person helping you is authorized to give legal advice.
-Only an attorney or an accredited representative working for a Department of Justice (DOJ) recognized organization can give you legal advice.
+When you need legal advice on immigration matters, make sure the person helping you is an attorney or an accredited representative working for a Department of Justice recognized organization.
+Nobody else is authorized to give you legal advice about immigration matters.